 You remove the good bacteria colony every time you replace the filter cartridges.
 It will always grow back, but it takes time.
 HOB filters have multiple cleaning steps, so they do take a little more maintenance than some other types of filters (like sponge filters, for example).
 And one of the most common complaints about HOB filters is the noise (They have gotten much quieter over the years, there’s still hope!).

-While I love the benefits of a hang on back filter if you have 150 gallons or even 200 gallons of water to filter then you should be adding multiple power filters or upgrading to a canister filter.
+While I love the benefits of a hang on the back filter, if you have 150 gallons or even 200 gallons of water to filter, then you should be adding multiple power filters or upgrading to a canister filter.

 If you missed our HOB filters review link earlier, you’d want to check it out now.